 - Preheat oven to 350 degrees, with racks in upper and lower thirds.
-Cut dough into 1/4-inch-thick slices.
-Dip edges in sugar if desired or add Christmas colored sprinkles, and transfer to two baking sheets.
+Cut dough into ¼-inch-thick slices.
+Add Christmas colored sprinkles, and transfer to two baking sheets.

 - Bake until cookies are golden brown around edges, 15 to 18 minutes, rotating sheets halfway through.

 - Let cookies cool 5 minutes on sheets.